Analog Tape Recording Basics

 Although owning a classic two-inch Studer or Ampex tape machine certainly earns bragging rights, in today's DAW-oriented world, the fact is that fewer of us would opt to record to analog tape, even if we could.
 Space considerations, cost considerations, and the scarcity of tape and parts are only the beginning.

 The fact is, tape's destructive editing can be a slow and tedious process in a world where time is truly money.
 And even the medium itself is no longer cost effective.
 A single reel of two-inch tape averages around $200.
 At 15 IPS, that tape holds around 30 minutes of 24-track recording time (half that at 30 IPS).
-Compare that to a 2TB hard disk, currently selling for just over $100, that can hold many hours of multitrack audio, and you can see why running tape for every project is not an option for most of us.
+Compare that to a 2TB hard disk, currently selling for less than $100, that can hold many hours of multitrack audio, and you can see why running tape for every project is not an option for most of us.

 Fortunately there are a number of great sounding plug-in processors for your DAW that can bring some of that analog tape warmth and "glue" to your tracks.
 For example, Universal Audio's wildly popular Studer A800 Multichannel Tape Recorder is a stunningly faithful emulation of the original machine's sound, having been painstakingly developed over a one year period with input from the original manufacturer.
 In fact, the sonic differences between the A800 plug-in and the original A800 hardware are so minute, that many of the world's top engineers opt to use the plug-in for their day-to-day work.

-Aside from the obvious convenience factor, one of the biggest advantages of tape emulation plug-ins are their flexibility.
+Aside from the obvious convenience factor, one of the biggest advantages of tape emulation plug-ins is their flexibility.
 You can choose to process only certain tracks, rather than the whole mix — imparting the warmth, low-end bump, and cohesive properties of tape to the drums and bass tracks, for example, without adding any tape color to guitars and vocals.
 Or you can add just a hint of tape compression to the mix, without oversaturating things the way an actual two-track machine might.